AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/introduction.md

 ## Adobe Experience Manager as a Cloud Service {#aem-cloud-service}

+So what is AEM?

-AEM can be used as a:
+AEM has a wide range of features and can also be customized to meet your requirements.
+In this context it can be used as a:

 * Headless CMS
   * Content can be authored as Content Fragments.
 These are self-contained items of content that can be directly accessed by a range of applications.
 These means your content can reach a wide range of devices, in a wide range of formats and with a wide selection of functionality.